12 Wonderful National Parks Sites in North Carolina

 Guilford Courthouse National Military Park

-Commemorating the Revolutionary War Battle of Guilford Courthouse, today’s Guilford Courthouse National Military Park in Greensboro is one of our favorite national parks site in North Carolina to visit.
+Commemorating the Revolutionary War Battle of Guilford Courthouse, today’s Guilford Courthouse National Military Park in Greensboro is one of our favorite national park sites in North Carolina to visit.

 Often considered the beginning of the end of the Revolution, the Battle of Guilford Courthouse took place on March 15, 1781, when British General Cornwallis defeated Colonial Army leader Major General Nathanael Greene.